-The Cyberpeace Program is an internet safety and anti-cyberbully effort led by District Attorney Daniel F. Conley.
-DA staff visit schools and programs in the Suffolk County area to discuss these important topics affecting our families.
+The CyberPeace Program is an internet safety and anti-cyberbully effort led by District Attorney Daniel F. Conley.
+Our staff members visit schools and programs in the Suffolk County area to discuss these important topics affecting our families.
 There are several versions of this training and they are based on audience type.
 Below is a short summary of each version of our training.

 Websites, videogames, smartphones and more.
 Kids are often plugged in and need to know the best ways to stay safe and recognize potential risks.
 This program will teach kids, ages eight and up, about online and electronic safety.

 Our student program focuses on several things.
 First, why keeping personal information private is so important.
 Many students have grown up without the concept of privacy.
 We must show them what can happen when you overshare online.
 We discuss the consequences as they relate to strangers, online acquaintances, and peers alike.
 We review real life cases so that students may learn from other youths who have had experience in the criminal justice system, either as victim or offender.
 The program aims to teach students:

 *How to safely use smartphones, games and gadgets

 *How to use social media (Facebook, Twitter, Instagram and more) wisely and protect their personal information